prysmaticlabs/documentation/website/docs/how-prysm-works/optimistic-sync.md

 ### 3.3 (g)RPC API

 A CLC is required to respond to requests for blocks, state information, head information, etc. The node is required to provide optimistic status information in its reply.
 Many of the endpoints simply add a JSON field `is_optimistic` that results `true` when the corresponding block has been inserted optimistically or `false` when it has been fully validated.
 The beacon node ultimately calls the two functions [IsOptimistic](https://github.com/prysmaticlabs/prysm/blob/develop/beacon-chain/blockchain/chain_info.go#L301) and [IsOptimisticForRoot](https://github.com/prysmaticlabs/prysm/blob/develop/beacon-chain/blockchain/chain_info.go#L322).

 The former is just a wrapper around the latter, it fetches the head root of the node and calls the latter.
 The latter returns whether the block with the given root is optimistic.
 It does so by calling first forkchoice's `IsOptimistic` and if it fails it checks with the database as explained in the next section.

-Perhaps the most important impact that optmistic sync has on the API section, is that when the validator calls `GetBlock` to obtain a new block to propose, or when it calls `GetAttestationData` to obtain an attestation and so forth, for each of the validator duties, the corresponding RPC calls include a call to check the optimistic status of the node as follows
+Perhaps the most important impact that optmistic sync has on the API section, is that when the validator calls `GetBlock` to obtain a new block to propose, or when it calls `GetAttestationData` to obtain an attestation and so forth, for each of the validator duties, the corresponding RPC calls include a call to check the optimistic status of the node as follows:

 ```go
 // An optimistic validator MUST NOT participate in attestation. (i.e., sign across the DOMAIN_BEACON_ATTESTER, DOMAIN_SELECTION_PROOF or DOMAIN_AGGREGATE_AND_PROOF domains).